WillRIT/willrit.github.io/_projects/ATwinball.md

 If you'd like to read more about Twinball and the more behind the scenes of it's development, check out these blog posts I wrote about it!
-- [Redesigning Twinball's UI in Magic Maker](../blog/redesigning-twinballs-ui) - This talks about my UI/UX Design
+- [Redesigning Twinball's UI in Magic Maker](../blog/redesigning-twinballs-ui) - This talks about my UI/UX Design work over the summer with Magic Maker 2025
 - [How My First Real Game Failed](../blog/how-my-first-real-game-failed) - This talks about Twinballs early development and how we pivoted to make it work
 - [The Level Design of Twinball](../blog/the-level-design-of-twinball) - This discusses the Level Design Philsophy of Twinball and how I adapted my notes on Flow and Level Design to fit the game
 - [The Narrative Design of Twinball](../blog/the-narrative-design-of-twinball) - This discusses the World, Characters, and the overall themes in Twinballs Narrative